astropy/astropy-APEs/APE0.rst

-Changes to this Charter after it has been accepted should follow the modification process in `APE 1`_, with the exception that the final approval of the modification requires approval by a two-thirds vote of the `Voting Members`_ rather than approval by the Coordination Committee.
+Changes to this Charter after it has been accepted should follow the modification process in `APE 1`_, with the exception that the final approval of the modification requires approval by a vote of the `Voting Members`_ rather than approval by the Coordination Committee.
+For a proposed change to this charter to be adopted it must secure a 2/3 majority of vote participants, where the number of participants is at least 2/3 of the total voting members.

 Attribution and Acknowledgments
 -------------------------------